Formation of a National Bank Subsidiary Community Development Corporation

 In addition, investments that would receive “qualified investment” consideration under 12 CFR 25.23 (implementing the Community Reinvestment Act) are also permissible activities.

 For example, bank CDCs that support the purchase, rehabilitation, and sale of single-family homes, or the purchase, development, rehabilitation, sale, or rental of multifamily housing, would meet the public welfare standard if the majority of the housing units will be owned or rented by low- and moderate-income families.
 Also, CDCs that invest in, or otherwise help finance businesses or ventures located in low- and moderate-income areas or other targeted redevelopment areas, or that produce or retain permanent jobs, the majority of which are held by low-and moderate income persons, would meet the public welfare standard.
 (See 12 CFR 24.6 for other examples of qualifying public welfare activities for CDCs.
-A more detailed listing of previously-approved community development investment activities, in which a CDC could be engaged, is provided in the chart entitled “Promoting the public welfare: What bank CDCs can do”.)
 In general, a CDC may also invest in a small business investment company (SBIC) because SBICs are typically considered “qualified investments” under CRA.
 [See more information on page 41 of the “Interagency Questions and Answers Regarding Community Reinvestment.”

 What are the benefits of forming a bank-owned CDC?

 Banks structure CDCs in a variety of ways.
 One important consideration for national banks that are part of a holding company is deciding whether the bank or holding company will own a controlling interest in the CDC.
 The following list provides some key points for a bank to consider in deciding whether the CDC will be an affiliate (the holding company holds a controlling interest) or a subsidiary (the bank holds a controlling interest).